OT-OSM/logstash/README.md

 Java8 must be installed on the systems.
 JAVA_HOME must be defined either implicitely or explicitely.
 Selinux must be disabled on the centOS/Redhat base systems.

-You can follow the ansible_Java playbook for Java configuration, [Java_playbook](https://github.com/opstree-ansible/osm_java)

 Role Variables
 --------------